Only When I Laugh (film): Plot

-Actress Georgia Hines is released from alcohol rehab and returns to her Manhattan apartment and her supportive friends: Jimmy, a gay unemployed actor, and Toby, a sophisticated socialite.
-She tells them she will maintain her sobriety and slowly ease back into theatre work.

-Soon after, Georgia's teenaged daughter Polly, who has been living with her father and her new stepmother, asks if she could move in with her mother.
-Georgia agrees, although not confident that she is ready.
+Actress Georgia Hines is released from alcohol rehab and returns to her Manhattan apartment and her friends: Jimmy Perrino, a gay unemployed actor, and Toby Landau, a sophisticated socialite.
+She says she will maintain her sobriety and slowly ease back into theatre work.
+Georgia's teenaged daughter Polly, who has been living with her father and her new stepmother Felicia, asks if she could move in with her mother.
+Georgia agrees.